Sing While You're Able (1937)

 This really is a performance by the girls that will grow on you the more you watch and hear it.

-The girls begin by taking the melody in turn; Betty, Doris, then Gwen, following which Gwen takes the melody with Doris and Betty harmonizing as usual.
-There are some fairly tricky notes in this song, but the girls (especially Gwen, then only 8), manage them faultlessly and without any wavering or uncertainty whatsoever.
+The girls begin by taking the melody in turn; Betty, Doris, then all three, following which Gwen takes the melody with Doris and Betty harmonizing as usual.
+There are some tricky notes and harmonies in this song, but the girls (especially Gwen, then only 8), manage them faultlessly and without any wavering or uncertainty whatsoever.